 Feeling confident about yourself isn’t always easy.
 Sometimes a voice inside your head makes you feel unworthy.
 You may have gained this perception from past experiences, especially during your childhood.
 However, having self-confidence allows you to better succeed in life.
 So, try these five ways to improve self-esteem.

-Why Self-Esteem Matters
+Why Does Self-Esteem Matter?

 First, having an unfavorable opinion of yourself doesn’t make you look good to others, either.
 You want to like yourself at least a little, so other people see the light in you and want to get to know you.
 You want to be able to advocate for yourself and your abilities, which can open new pathways for you.